ms-vincent/IoT-Edge-Redhat-8-Installation-Steps/Edge11/CentOS7.md

-# Instructions for Installing Azure IoT Edge 1.1 on Redhat Enterprise Linux 8.x
+# Instructions for Installing Azure IoT Edge 1.1 on Redhat Enterprise Linux 8.x (using Moby packages for CentOS 7)

 1)	One of the key pre-requisites to run moby is container-selinux. <BR>
    Update your RHEL install to the latest version.